zibhub/GNDMS/0.6.x/installation-guide/index.md

 ### Running a GORFX-test-client

-All tests for GORFX taskflows test-clients are derived from the same class and thus supports the same options which are:
+All tests for GORFX taskflow test-clients are derived from the same class and thus support the same options which are:

     -cancel N             : ms to wait before destroying taskClient.
     -con-props VAL        : contract.properties